Sustainable community

 Photo: Caiçara and its fish

-composting e Biodigesters
+Composting e Biodigesters

 The implementation of composters and biodigesters has transformed organic waste management in the community.
 The composters convert solid waste into organic fertilizer, enriching community gardens and promoting local agriculture without the need for chemical agents.
 Biodigesters, in turn, convert organic waste into biogas, used as a clean energy source in local restaurants, and produce nutrient-rich effluents used as natural fertilizers.
 These practices not only reduce environmental impact but also strengthen the circular economy and self-sufficiency of the village.